Site Selection Analytics for Property Development

 - The most popular times and days for visits

-Real estate site selection is an expensive commitment and one that can prove costly if the wrong location is chosen.
+Property development is an expensive commitment and one that can prove costly if the wrong location is chosen.
 Proper preparation and research can be the difference between making a sound investment and a risky one.
-Foot traffic can fill in the information gaps you may have.
+Foot traffic can fill in the information gaps left by other types of data sets.

 It’s important to think long term instead of making site selection decisions or planning based solely on current trends.
 This involves analyzing location data to look for shifts in interest and behaviors.
 Every area or community will experience some form of social or business shift, which will likely impact real estate pricing and consumer activity, and compiled foot traffic data with benchmarks on consumer activity can act as a compass to show what’s to come.